jnkather/color-mri/README.md

-# color-mri: Color-based visualization of multiparametric MRI data
+# Color-based visualization of multiparametric MRI data

 ##Summary
 This code repository can be used to create color-coded visualizations from multiparametric magnetic resonance imaging data.
 It belongs to the following paper: